ungleich/cdist/docs/src/cdist-inventory.rst

     # Configure hosts from inventory with all specified tags
     $ cdist -b -t -a web dynamic

+    # Configure all hosts from inventory db
+    $ cdist -b -A

 Example of manipulating database
 --------------------------------